 Some people who use Proton VPN would like to share their VPN connection using their Android hotspot by:

 - Connecting their Android device to a VPN

-- Enable the hotspot on their Android
+- Enabling the hotspot on their Android device

-- Connect another device to the hotspot
+- Connecting another device to their hotspot